Maine's OUI/DUI Laws and First, Second, and Third Conviction Penalties

 What "Under the Influence" Means in Maine

-A driver is considered "under the influence" if his or her mental or physical faculties are, to any extent, impaired by alcohol, drugs, or other intoxicants.
+Drivers are considered "under the influence" if their mental or physical faculties are, to any extent, impaired by alcohol, drugs, or other intoxicants.
+The court will look at evidence that shows impairment, such as the defendant's:

 An OUI Conviction Doesn't Require Actual Driving in Maine

-How Long a Maine DUI/OUI Conviction Stays on Your Record
+How Long a Maine OUI Conviction Stays on Your Record

-Jail Time, Fines, and License Suspension for a 1st Maine OUI—Misdemeanor
+Jail Time, Fines, and License Suspension for a First Maine OUI—Misdemeanor

-A first OUI/DUI conviction is a misdemeanor and generally carries:
+A first OUI conviction is a misdemeanor (Class D crime) and generally carries:

 • up to a year in jail (with a minimum of 96 hours when the driver refused alcohol testing)